The HistoryAccess.com Interview:

-Hanson read widely about the American West and was especially drawn to the pursuit of beaver fur in the 1800s, a powerful commercial enterprise that included Mountain Men such as Kit Carson and Jim Bridger, a slew of trading posts on the Missouri River, and many Native Americans.
-In 1955, Hanson, now a civil engineer, joined with several associates to launch the Museum of the Fur Trade in Chadron, building it on the site of an old trading post in the northwest corner of Nebraska, about 60 miles from Mount Rushmore.
+Hanson read widely about the American West and was especially drawn to the pursuit of beaver fur in the 1800s, a powerful commercial enterprise that included Mountain Men such as Kit Carson and Jim Bridger, a slew of trading posts on the Missouri River, and several Native American tribes.
+In 1955, Hanson, now a civil engineer, joined with several associates to launch the Museum of the Fur Trade in Chadron in the northwest corner of the state, 60 miles from Mount Rushmore, building it on the site of an old trading post.
 Over the years the museum has grown steadily in size and popularity.
 In 2007 and 2008 it was named one of America’s 10 Best Western Museums by True West magazine.

 This interview is with James A. Hanson and museum director Gail DeBuse Potter.

 Q. I want to ask both of you how you got into the history profession.
 Jim?